puretec/modbus/README.md

 >
 > This fork adds a namespace and fixes issues encountered when porting to PHP 7

+**WARNING: Everything except the actual code in this repo may be broken and outdated.**

 Implemented features:
  * Modbus master
   * FC1 - Read coils